Current Mission-Driven Community Programs

 Small Farms Market Day

 During the main growing season, some local farmers also use the space as a pick-up location for their CSA (Community Supported Agriculture) members.
+In 2020, we host CSA pick up for Spring Up Farm, Glory B Farm, and Forage & Farm each Thursday.

 Local Food and Farmer Resources